Telonof/PitCrew/Docs/English/Merging_Binaries.md

 `add` - This will add any child objects of this command as child objects to the object specified in the depth.

 `edit` - Add/Remove/Edit <ins>fields</ins> at the specified object (depth).

+`editall` - Edits/Deletes all specific <ins>fields</ins> located in the object and any child object.

 `delete` - Delete the specified object.